 To book: They do not take bookings, just turn up.

-As far as a cup of tea and a sweet treat go, Fremington Quay Cafe is an absolute delight.
-Both of our choices were delicious, and not sickly sweet, which can so often be the case with some places – not here.
-Their tea selection was also to my liking, they had red bush to offer, which is my favourite.
+Fremington Quay Cafe is an absolute delight.
+When we went for cups of tea, coffee and a sweet treat, both of our choices were delicious, and not sickly sweet, which can so often be the case with some places – not here.
+Their tea selection was also to my liking, they had red bush, which is my favourite.
 Coupled with a lovely view too and the warm sunshine, there was no place I would rather have been.

 What I had